rufus-the-red-dot-com/Rufus_OS/README.md

 # 🏛️ The Rufus Hardware Archive
 **Master Source for the Rufus Standard Handheld Ecosystem.**

-This repository contains the complete firmware and logic for the Rufus line of custom handhelds.
+This repository contains the complete Firmware Library and logic for the Rufus line of custom handhelds.
 These projects track the evolution from 3-button "Origin" devices to dual-stick and rotary-encoded systems.

 ## 📱 The Device Roster